 Cons of Outsourcing

-• You don’t have as much control over the project: With an outsourced team, you’re not going to be able to manage everyone’s performance in real time.
+- You don’t have as much control over the project: With an outsourced team, you cannot manage everyone’s performance in real time.
 You need to trust that they understand what they’re working on and will do a good job (which may be difficult if you aren’t familiar with their work).

-• Hiring and training can take a great deal of time: Finding the right person is tricky enough, but getting them up to speed is another challenge entirely.
-If your project requires specialized skills or expertise, it’s likely that no one on your team has all of those skills at once—and even if someone does, it will take time for them to learn all the other skills necessary for this particular project.
+- Hiring and training can take a lot of time.
+Finding the right person is tricky enough, but getting them up to speed is another challenge.
+If your project requires specialized skills or expertise, no one on your team likely has all of those skills at once—and even if someone does, it will take time for them to learn all the other skills necessary for this project.

 Note:

-Your contractors might not be as loyal as your own employees because they’re working independently of you, and may not share your goals.
-They may also not feel comfortable expressing their opinions about certain aspects of their jobs.
-Therefore it is always best to keep open communication between all parties involved at all times, for maximum efficiency!
+Your contractors might not be as loyal as your employees because they work independently of you and may not share your goals.
+They may also feel uncomfortable expressing their opinions about certain aspects of their jobs.
+It is always best to keep communication open between all parties involved at all times for maximum efficiency!

 Conclusion